civican/legisinfo/42-1/bills/C-7/bill_text.md

 ### Section 56

-After being notified of an application for certification made in accordance with this Part **or Division 1 of Part 2.1**, the employer **is not authorized**, except under a collective agreement or with the consent of the Board, **to** alter the terms and conditions of employment that are applicable to the employees in the proposed bargaining unit and that may be included in a collective agreement until
+After being notified of an application for certification made in accordance with this Part or Division 1 of Part 2.1, the employer is not authorized, except under a collective agreement or with the consent of the Board, to alter the terms and conditions of employment that are applicable to the employees in the proposed bargaining unit and that may be included in a collective agreement until

 ### Section 9